• Skip to main content

 And beyond that are other incredible tales of plant entwinement – of moon trees, of the most efficient way to peel a banana and of what makes certain violin woods fit for virtuosos.
 But what rings out resoundingly throughout this book is enthusiasm – Mancuso’s enthusiasm for plants.
 It’s worth remembering the etymology of that word, ‘enthusiasm’ – to be inspired or possessed by a god/theos.
 And that’s how this work reads – as the writings of a man who’s inspired and possessed by a god, the god of plants.

-Filed Under: Book Reviews Tagged With: July 23
+Themes Book Reviews July 23

 Protected by Copyscape